Discover Costa Rica through sports and adventure activities — from zip lining to surfing, volcano tours, and river rafting

 Costa Rica Tours

 Though it’s such a small country and you can easily drive across it from one ocean to the other in a couple of hours, it is so packed full of natural wonders, quaint historical towns and other fun things to see, it can still be worth taking a tour to save yourself time and hassle.
-Take a look at this selection of Costa Rica tours.

-LGBT – Gay Costa Rica Travel Guide
+LGBTQ – Costa Rica Gay Travel Guide

-Probably the most gay-friendly destination in Central America, Costa Rica is an easy place to visit for queer travelers and the gay community in is largely welcoming and politically active.
-Since most people live in the capital, it’s no surprise that most of the gay life is to be found there.
+Because most people live in the capital, it’s no surprise that most of the gay life is to be found there.
 Here are some things you should know about in San José.

 La Avispa – A salsa club, which also offers queer salsa lessons for anyone interested in learning and having fun with it.
 Uniquely, it’s one of the only queer clubs in the city that is intended for both men and women, making for a dynamic and quite different crowd than the other places.